lxc1223/lxc1223.github.io/pages/misc.md

 ---
-title: About This Personal Webpage
+title: Misc
-nav: About
+nav: Misc
-nav_order: 2
+nav_order: 4
 ---

 This is the personal website of Xiaochang Liu, containing short bio (experience overview), academic interest and a showcase of projects in the past or currently undertaking.